robenkleene/robenkleene.github.io/_drafts/2016-05-22-euclidean-sequencer.md

 ![Euclidean Sequencer](/assets/2016-05-22-euclidean-sequencer.png)

 I've built an [Euclidean Sequencer](https://github.com/robenkleene/euclidean-sequencer)[^literate] for Ableton Live in [Max for Live](https://www.ableton.com/en/live/max-for-live/).
-I've been interested in [Euclidean rhythm](https://en.wikipedia.org/wiki/Euclidean_rhythm) ever since [I first heard about it](http://createdigitalmusic.com/2011/03/circles-and-euclidian-rhythms-off-the-grid-a-few-music-makers-that-go-round-and-round/) because it looked like a good solution to some of the problems that come up when making music with a computer.
-Most of these problems involve what I call "the grid".
+I've been interested in [Euclidean rhythm](https://en.wikipedia.org/wiki/Euclidean_rhythm) ever since [I first heard about it](http://createdigitalmusic.com/2011/03/circles-and-euclidian-rhythms-off-the-grid-a-few-music-makers-that-go-round-and-round/) because it looks like a good solution to some of the problems that come up when making music with a computer.
+Most of these problems revolve around what I call "the grid".

 ![Monome](/assets/2016-05-22-monome.jpeg)